 Otherwise, operating inefficiencies can be created that have significant implications (i.e. long-lasting consequences) and have the potential to erode a company’s profit margins.

-Fixed Asset Turnover Ratio by Industry
+How to Interpret Fixed Asset Turnover by Industry?

 After calculating the fixed asset turnover ratio, the metric can be compared across historical periods to assess trends.